RobinLarsson1/Power-Experts-backend/README.md

 <br>

 ## Contributing
-Please Submit any issues found regarding the API, We'd be happy to improve ourselves for future endeavours :)
+Please Submit any issues found regarding the API, We'd be happy to improve ourselves for future endeavours.

 <br>